 Explorations in the footsteps of Turner, Cotman and Ruskin with Professor David Hill

 This is the second instalment in which I develop my interest Rembrandt’s wife.
-Here, I talk about the etching that I bought a little more.
+Here, I talk a little more about the etching that I bought.

 It appears that the auctioneers presumed this to be of relatively little interest, but it is in fact the same impression as one at the British Museum (1843,0607.12) and Christie’s offered another impression of the same state (perhaps not so fine) at their sale of Old Master Prints in New York 29 January 2019, lot 138.
 Links to images of these will be found below.